louhaux/adaptive_exploration/README.md

 The dataset for the proof of concept and the codebook for the dataset that describes the variables are stored in the analysis_proof_of_concept folder.
 (see SourceData_S03)

-## Versions of the packages used in the analysis
+## Versions of the packages used to run the analysis
 R version 4.4.1 (2024-06-14)

 output of sessionInfo()